astronomyk/ScopeSim_FDR_Docs/SPIE_2020_paper/rst/4_scopesim_architecture.rst

 Functionally, the Effect class is similar to a quantum mechanical operator.
 What goes in must come out.
-In other words, if a Source object is the input to an Effect objects ``apply_to'' function, then a Source object will also be returned.
+In other words, if a Source object is the input to an Effect objects "apply_to" function, then a Source object will also be returned.
 The Effect object may alter the distribution of flux inside an object, but it must return the same object.
 This is illustrated in Figure \ref{fig-effect}